googlecreativelab/dat.fire/README.md

 Once dat.fire has all the controllers, it will use its `property` string as the reference expected in the Firebase Database to handle value changes via a [value event](https://firebase.google.com/docs/database/web/read-and-write#listen_for_value_events).

+Google I/O
+---

+Check out the full setup at our Experiments Tent at Google I/O this year.
+All four components were open sourced.

+ [image from i/o setups]

+The Android Experiment using Android Things is located [here](https://github.com/trippedout/things-with-firebase/) as well as a fork of The Spirit, a Chrome Experiment implementing dat.fire, located [here](https://github.com/trippedout/The-Spirit/)